alvablot/webbserverdatabaser/K1/README.md

 ### How to install

-Download the back/server.js and back/list.json file and run your terminal with Node
+Download the back/server.js and back/list.json file and run with Node in your terminal

 ```
 $ node server.js